All DSE

 Many children will also benefit from a structured approach to developing speech skills - from early sound discrimination and production, through simple sound combinations to saying whole words clearly.
 Some children will receive regular input from a speech and language therapist or pathologist to support the development of speech production and language skills.

-The See and Learn Speech programme is designed to supplement the language teaching activities in See and Learn Language and Reading with activities focused on improving speech clarity.
+The See and Learn Speech program is designed to supplement the language teaching activities in See and Learn Language and Reading with activities focused on improving speech clarity.
 See and Learn Speech can be used under the guidance of a speech and language therapist/pathologist, but is also designed to be easy for parents and educators to use independently.
 Children with Down syndrome are likely to benefit from regular, structured speech practice incorporated into daily life at home and at school.

 Speech, language and reading skills all influence each other.
 The more children understand, the more they can say.
 Learning to read can help to teach words that cannot be pictured.
 The more children talk, the clearer their speech is likely to become.
 The clearer their speech becomes, the more likely people are to engage them in conversations and the more practice they get at speaking and the more opportunities they have to learn new words.